ltguillaume/librewolf-portable/README.md

 - Multiple portable versions can be run simultaneously
 - Portable versions can also be run together with an installed LibreWolf instance
-- Passing command line arguments to a portable instance via `LibreWolf-Portable.exe` is only possible when that portable version is not yet running
+- Passing command line arguments like an URL to a portable instance via `LibreWolf-Portable.exe` is only possible when that portable version is not yet running

 ## Getting started
-- Download and extract [`librewolf-xx.x.en-US.win64.portable.zip`](https://gitlab.com/librewolf-community/browser/windows/-/releases).
+- Download and extract [`librewolf-xx.x.en-US.xxx.portable.zip`](https://gitlab.com/librewolf-community/browser/windows/-/releases).
 It already contains a compiled version of the project hosted here.
 - Optionally, put [`LibreWolf-WinUpdater.exe`](https://codeberg.org/ltGuillaume/LibreWolf-WinUpdater/releases) in the same folder to automatically apply updates when starting `LibreWolf-Portable.exe` (checks for new versions once a day).
 - If you need a portable [`librewolf.overrides.cfg`](https://librewolf.net/docs/settings/#where-do-i-find-my-librewolfoverridescfg), you can put it inside the profile folder `Profiles\Default`.
 LibreWolf Portable will _not_ use `%USERPROFILE%\.librewolf\librewolf.overrides.cfg`.

+## Multiple profiles
+You can create batch files to quickly load LibreWolf with a specific profile.
+1. Create a new file called `LibreWolf Custom Profile #1.cmd` with the following contents:
+    ```
+@start /d "%~dp0" LibreWolf-Portable.exe -P "Profiles\Custom Profile #1"
+    ```
+2. Double-click on the file you just saved and click `Yes` to confirm.
+The profile will be created.
+- Change `Custom Profile #1` to whatever you like, as long as the used characters can be part of a filename.
+- Absolute paths can also be used, such as `-P "C:\Users\Username\LibreWolf\Profiles\Profile1"`.

 ## Credits
 * [LibreWolf](https://librewolf.net) by [ohfp](https://gitlab.com/ohfp), [stanzabird](https://stanzabird.nl), [fxbrit](https://gitlab.com/fxbrit), [maltejur](https://gitlab.com/maltejur), [bgstack15](https://bgstack15.wordpress.com) et al.